Early-morning swimmers at a Mallorcan beach in autumn, calm sea and clear sky

-Still swimming in Mallorca?
-Water temperatures and moments of bliss in autumn 2025
+Still going for a swim in Mallorca?
+Water temperatures and small moments of joy in Autumn 2025

 Autumn on the coast, but the sea remains friendly